 - Pencils (HB, 2B, B)

 - A set of mathematical instruments including a pair of compasses. and protractor.

 - A scientific calculator model CASIO fx-83GT plus (available from the College at a reduced price).

 - On certain days they will also need to bring their PE kit.

 Uniform / Appearance

-Christ's College is very strict on appearance - more strict than most other schools.
+Christ's College has a strict policy on appearance and how the College uniform is worn.
 All students are encouraged to take pride in their personal appearance.

-Uniform must be worn in College at all times and at official functions and on some College trips.
+Uniform must be worn in College at all times, at official functions and on some College trips.
 Uniform should also be worn to and from College.
 Students on their way to and from College represent us in the local community and their appearance and behaviour influences our reputation.

 Please click here to access information about our uniform.